top of page

 Contact and inquiry management

-When contacting us (e.g., via contact form, email, telephone, or social media) and within the scope of existing user and business relationships, the information provided by the inquiring persons is processed to the extent necessary to respond to contact requests and any requested measures.
+When contacting us (e.g., via contact form, email, telephone, or social media) and within the scope of existing user and business relationships, the information provided by the inquiring persons will be processed to the extent necessary to respond to contact requests and to carry out the desired measures.

-Types of data processed: Inventory data (e.g., full name, residential address, contact information, customer number, etc.); contact data (e.g., postal and email addresses or telephone numbers); content data (e.g., text or image messages and posts, as well as information relating to them, such as details of authorship or time of creation); Usage data (e.g., page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions).
-Meta, communication, and procedural data (e.g., IP addresses, time stamps, identification numbers, persons involved).
+• Types of data processed: Inventory data (e.g., full name, residential address, contact details, customer number, etc.); contact details (e.g., postal and email addresses or telephone numbers); content data (e.g., text or image messages and posts, as well as information about them, such as details of authorship or creation time); Usage data (e.g., page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions).
+Meta, communication, and procedural data (e.g., IP addresses, timestamps, identification numbers, persons involved).

-Purposes of processing: Communication; organizational and administrative procedures; feedback (e.g., collecting feedback via online form).
+• Purposes of processing: Communication; organizational and administrative processes; feedback (e.g., collection of feedback via online form).
 Provision of our online offering and user-friendliness.

 Further information on processing procedures, methods, and services:

-Contact form: When you contact us via our contact form, by email, or through other means of communication, we process the personal data you provide in order to respond to and process your request.
-This usually includes information such as your name, contact details, and, if applicable, other information that you provide to us and that is necessary for the appropriate processing of your request.
+Contact form: If you contact us via our contact form, by email, or via other means of communication, we will process the personal data you provide in order to respond to and process your request.
+This usually includes information such as your name, contact details, and, if applicable, other information you provide to us that is necessary for the proper processing of your request.
 We use this data exclusively for the stated purpose of establishing contact and communication; legal bases: fulfillment of a contract and pre-contractual inquiries (Art.
 6 (1) (b) GDPR), legitimate interests (Art.
 6 (1) (f) GDPR).

 Advertising communication via email or telephone